intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 --- abstract

-This document describes updated processes for defining and implementing policies regarding the RFC Series.
-As specified here, the model divides the responsibilities for the RFC Series into two high-level functions: policy definition governing the RFC Series as a whole, and policy implementation for publication of documents in the RFC Series.
-The policy definition function is the responsibility of the RFC Series Working Group (RSWG), which produces policy proposals that are subject to approval by the RFC Series Approval Board (RSAB).
-The policy implementation function is primarily the responsibility of the RFC Production Center (RPC), under the ultimate authority of the IETF Administration Limited Liability Company (IETF LLC).
+This document describes updated processes for defining and implementing policies regarding the RFC Series and thus specifies version 3 of RFC Editor Model.
+As specified here, the model divides the responsibilities for the RFC Series into two high-level tasks: policy definition governing the RFC Series as a whole, and policy implementation for publication of documents in the RFC Series.
+Policy definition is the responsibility of the RFC Series Working Group (RSWG), which produces policy proposals that are subject to approval by the RFC Series Approval Board (RSAB).
+Policy implementation is primarily the responsibility of the RFC Production Center (RPC), under the ultimate authority of the IETF Administration Limited Liability Company (IETF LLC).

-This document reflects experience gained with version 1 of the RFC Editor Model as specified in RFC 5620 and with version 2 as specified in RFC 6635 and RFC 8728.

 This document obsoletes RFC 8728.